Poaching eggs not as hard as it seems

 If you need to reheat the eggs, fill deep skillet with fresh water and bring to a boil.
 Reduce to a simmer.
 Add eggs with slotted spoon and heat for a minute.

 Eggs Benedict is a dish that is found on menus across the nation.
 From neighborhood cafes to 5-star fine dining restaurants, Eggs Benedict is the first poached egg dish people think of.
 So, let’s start off with this cliché dish.

 8 Poached Eggs 2 Tablespoons Butter, divided 8 slices Canadian bacon 4 English Muffins split in half Hollandaise Sauce

 Heat oven to 200 degrees.
 Heat one tablespoon butter in a large skillet.
 Add Canadian bacon and cook for 4 minutes, 2 minutes a side, until browned.
 Divide and toast muffins.
 Spread remaining butter on muffin halves.
 Place muffin halves in oven and keep warm.

-Arrange 2 muffin halves on a plate.
+To assemble: Arrange 2 muffin halves on a plate.
 Top each half with a slice of Canadian bacon.
 Top with eggs.
 Make sure to drain them well before plating them.
 Top with Hollandaise Sauce and serve immediately.